Ian Brightwell: Manchester City

 City shot up the table in 1990–91 under Peter Reid, finishing in fifth place, though still 21 points behind champions Arsenal.
 He helped City to record a fifth-place finish in 1991–92, some 12 points behind champions Leeds United.
-They then finished ninth in 1992–93, the first ever season of Premier League football.
-New manager Brian Horton led the club to disappointing 16th and 17th-place finishes in 1993–94 and 1994–95; Brightwell did not feature in the first team however, as he snapped his patella tendon, and was sidelined for more than a year.
-He did eventually recover, and returned to the City line-up for the 1995–96 campaign under Alan Ball, but could not prevent the "Sky Blues" from being relegated in 18th spot, finishing behind Southampton due to their inferior goal difference.
+They then finished ninth in 1992–93, the first-ever season of Premier League football.
+New manager Brian Horton led the club to disappointing 16th and 17th-place finishes in 1993–94 and 1994–95; Brightwell did not feature in the first-team however, as he snapped his patella tendon, and was sidelined for more than a year.
+He did eventually recover and returned to the City line-up for the 1995–96 campaign under Alan Ball, but could not prevent the "Sky Blues" from being relegated in 18th spot, finishing behind Southampton due to their inferior goal difference.

-The 1996–97 season was turbulent, with Ball being replaced by Steve Coppell, who was in turn replaced by Frank Clark; Brightwell remained a constant first team presence however, making 39 appearances.
-He played just 25 games in 1997–98 though, and was powerless to prevent City from being relegated into the third tier for the first time in the club's history.
+The 1996–97 season was turbulent, with Ball being replaced by Steve Coppell, who was in turn replaced by Frank Clark; Brightwell remained a constant first-team presence however, making 39 appearances.
+He played just 25 games in 1997–98 though.
+He was powerless to prevent City from being relegated to the third tier for the first time in the club's history.
 He was given a testimonial match and a free transfer, having made 382 league and cup appearances, scoring 19 goals, in an 18-year association with the Maine Road club.